ant-design/ant-design-pro-site/docs/getting-started.en-US.md

   - Register Result
 ```

+## Who are using

+Dozens of applications are tring Ant Design Pro in Ant Financial and Alibaba Group, welcome to leave your information in [Ant Design Pro Users](https://github.com/ant-design/ant-design-pro/issues/99) if you or your orgnazation are using it.

 ### For Designer

 If you are product manager or designer, you can find the [design kit](/docs/resource) here.